zoomore/design-detail-page/README.md

 You have use the inlined purecss + add your inline css in the `index.html` file to design this page.

-### The challenge here is to design a theme that will look very close to demo.searchkit.co.
+### The challenge here is to design a detail page with a THEME THAT WILL LOOK LIKE demo.searchkit.co.

 Exemple of websites that you could take example on are: